 The Hatfield House paintings by Marcus Gheeraerts II

-There were four ceiling murals (or frescos) in Hatfield House that Marcus Gheeraerts II painted (Several with Annibale Carracci directing).
+There were four ceiling murals (or frescos) in Hatfield House that Marcus Gheeraerts II painted (Several with Annibale Carracci and his best student directing).

 They were kind of risqué so they were probably hidden with false ceilings.
 When they are located it will be very obvious that he painted them since they are done in his style and no one else's.